 Methods.
 From July 1994 through December 1998, 13 patients at the authors' institution have required spinal—pelvic fixation secondary to instability caused by primary (eight cases) or metastatic (five cases) neoplasms.
 Previous treatment included spinal surgery in 10 (77%), radiation therapy in seven (54%), and/or chemotherapy in six (46%).
 Following tumor resection, fixation was achieved by intraoperative placement of contoured titanium rods bilaterally into the ilium.
 These rods were attached to the lumbar spine with pedicle screws and subsequently crosslinked.
 Arthrodesis was performed.

 In the follow-up period of 3 to 50 months (average 20 months), nine (69%) of 13 patients were still alive.
 There were no cases of surgery-related death.
 Seven weeks postoperatively instrumentation failure occurred in one patient and was corrected by performing double L-rod spinal—pelvic fixation.
 Two patients experienced neurological dysfunction (ankle weakness and neurogenic bladder) that was thought to be related to tumor resection rather than the fixation procedure.
 Neurological status improved in four patients and remained unchanged in seven patients.
 Ambulatory status improved in 62% (eight patients), remained unchanged in 23% (three patients), and worsened in 15% (two patients).
 Spinal pain, as measured by a visual analog pain scale and determined by medication consumption was significantly reduced in 85% (11 cases).

 Conclusions.
-In selected patients, OCT fixation is an effective means of attaining stabilization that can provide pain relief and neurological preservation or improvement.
+In selected patients with primary or metastatic lumbosacral tumors, resection followed by modified Galveston L-rod spinal—pelvic fixation is an effective means of achieving stabilization that can provide significant pain relief and preserve ambulatory capacity.